Placing Objects on Shelves

 1. If you have not placed shelves in the plan, select Build> Cabinet> Shelf from the menu, then click in the drawing area to place a shelf at that location.

-2. Select View> Library Browser , browse to an accessory item that you would like to place on the shelving, and select it.
+2. In the Library Browser , browse to an accessory item that you would like to place on the shelving, and select it.

-• For the purposes of our example, we selected some accessories including bottles and a soap dish.
+For the purposes of our example, we selected accessories like books, baskets, and vases.

-• If you have only one shelf at that location, accessory objects will locate the shelf and rest on top; however, if you have more than one shelf at that location or if you want to place objects inside of a furniture object or a cabinet, it's often easiest to place the objects nearby and then adjust their heights and positions.
+Note: If you have only one shelf at that location, accessory objects will locate the shelf and rest on top; however, if you have more than one shelf at that location, or if you want to place objects inside of a furniture object or a cabinet, it's often easiest to place the objects nearby and then adjust their heights and positions.

-6. You can also specify an object's Floor to Bottom height, which is its height above the floor in its specification dialog.
+6. Additionally, you can also specify an object's Floor to Bottom height, which is its height above the floor in it's specification dialog.

 You can easily determine the value to specify for the Floor to Bottom value for the object to be placed on the shelf by adding the height of the shelf and its thickness together.